col-n/col-n/README.md

 3. An RSA implementation in python (python file).
 Creates public and private keys from pseudo-random numbers of 5-32 bits using systemrandom, the crytpographically acceptable method.
 Tests for primality using the Miller-Rabin algo.
 Includes a (very) simple function to decompose the resulting semi-prime 'n' back into the prime factors to demonstrate the increasing returns to bit-length of 'n' (hint: its much harder the longer they are).

 4. The Matasano Crypto Challenges (series of ipython notebooks and python files).
-I'm working on the challenges and posting them here when I am satified with them.
+I'm working on the challenges and posting them here when I am satisfied with them.

 More to follow.